 - Use of technological support (i.e. computer, educational software applications, spell check, calculator).

-- Exam accommodations (i.e. extra time, use of technological support, ability (take out ability?) to write in the Centre for Accessible Learning (CAL).
+- Exam accommodations (i.e. extra time, use of technological support, write exams in the Centre for Accessible Learning (CAL).

 When Accommodations are Established

-Once accommodations have been put in place, it is the responsibility of the student to show that he/she understands course material and can fulfill course requirements.
+Once accommodations have been put in place, it is the responsibility of the student to show that they understand course material and can fulfill course requirements.
 Accommodations help provide students with documented disabilities equal access to the learning environment but are always developed in a manner consistent with TWU’s value of integrity in academic standards.

 Accommodations are reviewed as to ongoing appropriateness each school year.
-Students are welcome to meet with the Director, Equity Access Office for discussion regarding accommodations before, or at the beginning of, each semester and, should a need arise, during the semester.
+Students are welcome to meet with the Director of Accessible Learning for discussion regarding accommodations before, or at the beginning of, each semester and, should a need arise, during the semester.